UFCISEMedia/hwcoe-syllabus-display/readme.txt

 == Description ==

 The HWCOE Syllabus Upload plugin has been created specifically for HWCOE child theme websites.
-This plugin allows admin to display a dynamic table of entries using the Syllabus Upload custom_post_type and Advanced Custom Fields (ACF) using the Syllabus Upload Modules field group.
+This plugin allows admin to display a dynamic table of entries using the Syllabus Upload custom_post_type, Gravity Forms  using the Syllabi Uploads form, the Gravity Forms + Custom Post Types plugin and Advanced Custom Fields (ACF) using the Syllabus Upload Modules field group.

-The specified custom_post_type and ACF Field Group must be used for this plugin to work.
+The specified custom_post_type, Gravity Form and ACF Field Group must be used for this plugin to work.

+== Required Plugins ==

+Advanced Custom Fields
+Gravity Forms
+Gravity Forms + Custom Post Types

 == Installation ==